zoometh/thomashuet/profiles/oxford/team/thomas.md

 #### Week 3

-- drafting the sysadmin profile profile for Jordan and IT support for Palestine (reviewing the profile, contact Reuben, ...)
+- drafting the sysadmin profile for Jordan and IT support for Palestine (reviewing the profile, contact Reuben, ...)
 - develop a workflow for [integrating Google Earth geometries](https://github.com/eamena-oxford/eamenaR#integrating-google-earth-geometries) to EAMENA.
 - give a ~ 1 hour introduction to GitHub to: Bijan, Will, Nichole, Kristen and Mel
 - re-start to work on [PeriodO](https://github.com/eamena-oxford/eamena-arches-dev/issues/12)